BSVino/Viewback/Readme.md

 Viewback - A Video Game Design Tool
 ===================================

-Viewback is a tool for helping you to design video games.
-It lets you examine and control your game's internal state from your handheld device.
-It can be used as a debugging tool or as a way to monitor usability playtests without interfering with the user's experience.
+Viewback is a tool to help game designers conduct usability play tests.
+It forwards the debug information from your game to your wireless device, where you can see it and the player can't.
+You can diagnose problems with the game while your playtester enjoys her experience.
+Now you can see changes to internal game state and send commands to the game in real time.

-Viewback is written in C and is extremely memory efficient.
-For typical usage Viewback can do everything it does in less than 500 bytes of memory.
-At its worst it should not need more than a few kilobytes.
-This makes Viewback appropriate for use in embedded devices and game consoles.
-Viewback also avoids blocking socket operations, so it should never slow your game down.
+The Viewback server is written in C and can be easily integrated into any game engine.
+It uses a permissive MIT license, avoids blocking networking calls, and uses only a few hundred bytes of memory.
+The server compiles on any c compiler with no dependencies, and the monitor is available for Windows and Android, with OSX and iOS coming soon.

 Since Viewback is written in C it can be used in just about any game engine environment.
 Any engine written in C or C++ (Id Tech engines, Unreal, Source)